cx1110/GEOG5990M/README.md

 3.Code aim：

-The study uses a dataset of Airbnb in the London ward to explore the relationship between Airbnb’s 'price' and 'Rating’, ‘Value’, ‘Cleanliness’, ‘Communication ‘, ‘Location’, ‘Check in’ and ‘Accuracy’.
+The study uses a dataset of Airbnb in the London ward to explore the relationship between Airbnb’s 'price' and 'Rating’, ‘Value’, ‘Cleanliness’, ‘Communication ‘, ‘Location’, ‘Check in’ , ‘Accuracy’.

-4.The describtion of domains:

-‘Overall Experience’(rating)：What was your guest's overall experience?
-‘Cleanliness’: Did your guests feel that your space was clean and tidy?
-‘Accuracy’:  How accurately did your listing page represent your space?
-‘Value’: Did your guest feel your listing provided good value for the price?
-‘Communication’: How well did you communicate with your guest before and during their stay?
-‘Location’: How did guests feel about your neighborhood? ’Check in’: How smoothly did their check-in go?

 5.Acknowledgements